-While the valuations of private firms are notoriously difficult to pin down due to a lack of financial disclosure, the often-cited fifteen-billion-dollar valuation from the fall of 2007 Microsoft investment is rich, even when made by such a deep-pocketed firm.
-Using estimates at the time of the deal, if Facebook were a publicly traded company, it would have a price to earnings ratio of five hundred; Google's at the time was fifty-three, and the average for the S&P 500 is historically around fifteen.
+While the valuations of private firms are notoriously difficult to pin down due to a lack of financial disclosure, the often-cited \$15 billion valuation from the fall of 2007 Microsoft investment was rich, even when made by such a deep-pocketed firm.
+Using estimates at the time of the deal, if Facebook were a publicly traded company, it would have a price-to-earnings ratio of five hundred; Google's at the time was fifty-three, and the average for the S&P 500 is historically around fifteen.

-But it's not as simple as a raw valuation.
-The deal was also done in conjunction with an agreement to let Microsoft manage the sale of Facebook's banner ads worldwide.
+But the math behind the deal is a bit more complex than was portrayed in most press reports.
+The deal was also done in conjunction with an agreement that for a time let Microsoft manage the sale of Facebook's banner ads worldwide.
 And Microsoft's investment was done on the basis of preferred stock, granting the firm benefits beyond common stock, such as preference in terms of asset liquidation.B.
 Stone, "Facebook Aims to Extends Its Reach across Web," New York Times, December 1, 2008.
 Both of these are reasons a firm would be willing to "pay more" to get in on a deal.

-Another argument can be made for Microsoft purposely inflating the value of Facebook in order to put it out of reach from most rival bidders.
-A fat valuation by Microsoft and a deal locking up ad rights makes the firm seem more expensive, less attractive, and out of reach for perhaps all but the richest and most committed suitors.
-Google may be the only firm with that could possibly launch a credible bid, and Zuckerberg is reported to be genuinely uninterested in being absorbed by the Search Sovereign.F.
+Another argument can be made for Microsoft purposely inflating the value of Facebook in order to discourage rival bidders.
+A fat valuation by Microsoft and a deal locking up ad rights makes the firm seem more expensive, less attractive, and out of reach for all but the richest and most committed suitors.
+Google may be the only firm that could possibly launch a credible bid, and Zuckerberg is reported to be genuinely uninterested in being absorbed by the search sovereign.F.
 Vogelstein, "The Great Wall of Facebook," Wired, July 2009.

-Since the fall of 2007, several others have invested private money into Facebook as well, including the Founders Fund and Li Kai Shing, the Hong Kong billionaire behind Hutchison Whampoa.
+Since the fall of 2007, several others have invested private money into Facebook as well, including the Founders Fund and Li Ka-shing, the Hong Kong billionaire behind Hutchison Whampoa.
 Press reports and court documents suggest that these deals were done at valuations that were lower than what Microsoft accepted.
-In May 2009 Russian firm Digital Sky paid two hundred million dollars for 1.96 percent of the firm, a ten-billion-dollar valuation (also in preferred stock).
-That's a one third haircut off the Microsoft price, albeit without the Redmond-specific strategic benefits of the investment.
-David Kirkpatrick, "Why Microsoft Isn't Buying Facebook," Fortune, May 9, 2008; and S. Ante, "Facebook: Friends with Money," BusinessWeek, May 9, 2008.
+In May 2009 Russian firm Digital Sky paid \$200 million for 1.96 percent of the firm, a ten-billion-dollar valuation (also in preferred stock).
+That's a one-third haircut off the Microsoft price, albeit without the Redmond-specific strategic benefits of the investment.D.
+Kirkpatrick, "Why Microsoft Isn't Buying Facebook," Fortune, May 9, 2008; and S. Ante, "Facebook: Friends with Money," BusinessWeek, May 9, 2008.
+And as the chart in Figure 8.2 "Revenue per User (2009)" shows, Facebook still lags well behind many of its rivals in terms of revenue per user.